 Jin barked out a loud and abrupt laugh.
 “Sorry.
 You’re really just so honest, kiddo.
 Earnest too.
 Maybe a bit stupid.
 Nah, just naive.”

 It wasn’t the first time Olive had heard the word tossed around.
 Ever since leaving the royal palace, he started feeling that it was the most commonly used word in Signum.
 Back then, when he had been spending the months lounging around in the palace, he had thought he had known enough.
 Not everything.
 But enough.
 Enough to not try learning anything anymore.
 That was naive.

 “At least that means I can still learn something,” Olive returned.
 “What does that make you?”

 “Stupid, probably,” Jin popped.

-The response once again jarred Olive, and it took him a moment to relocate his train of thought.
-“So... who’s behind this whole syzygy thing?
-If saint candidates and ELPIS aren’t working together, then is this some weird thing that has to do with Monadism?”
+The response again jarred Olive, and it took him a moment to relocate his train of thought.
+“So… who’s behind this whole syzygy thing?
+Is it… the saint candidates?
+A Monadism thing?”

-Jin arched a brow at him and then scoffed.
-“I’m surprised that religion is still around.
-But I wouldn’t be here without it.”
-She reached out and placed a hand on his head causing him to stiffen.
+Jin reached out and placed a hand on his head causing him to stiffen.
 “You were looking to skedaddle, kiddo, but you’re curious now, aren’t you?
 Anyway, if I gave you all the answers now then I’d have to listen to Leona’s ranting for the rest of this life.
 Besides, I’ve probably given you enough to chew on.”